WLAN-Pi/wlanpi-webui/debian/wlanpi-webui.1.md

 # AUTHORS

-wlanpi-webui is developed and maintained by Josh Schmelzle, with assistance from a list of wonderful contributors.
+wlanpi-webui is developed and maintained by Josh Schmelzle, with the assistance and feedback from a list of wonderful folks.
+Thank you all.

 # REPORTING BUGS